-Applications are invited from engineering graduates or from suitably qualified (degree level) seafarers who hold an offer to study Marine Transport Management at Newcastle University in the year 2018-2019.
+Applications are invited from engineering graduates or from suitably qualified (degree level) seafarers who hold an offer to study Marine Transport Management at Newcastle University in the coming year.
 Please send a letter outlining your experience and aspirations to:

 Dr. Paul Stott

 Closing date for applications for academic year 2019/2020 is Friday 2 August 2019.
 Payment of the scholarship will be made in four equal instalments over the year, starting once the successful applicant has registered for the course at Newcastle and is attending teaching.